Duckulus/minesketch/docs/spec.md

 }

 fn setup() {
-    ~ The event type is passed as the first parameter, the function handlin the event as the second parameter handle("sneak", handleSneak);
+    ~ The event type is passed as the first parameter, the function handling the event as the second parameter handle("sneak", handleSneak);
 }
 ```